felippe-regazio/web-elements/README.md

 ## Examples

-You see some live examples on https://felippe-regazio.github.io/web-elements/.
+You can see some live examples on https://felippe-regazio.github.io/web-elements/.
 You can check some usage examples on the element Documentation MD file.
 See the links on **Elements List**.

 ## Styling